About early learning services

-Early childhood education (ECE) provides education and care for children before they are old enough to go to primary school.
+Early learning services provide education and care for children before they are old enough to go to primary school.
 This section looks at:

 - Does my child have to go?